Cabinet's Rs 12K cr PLI push for domestic telecom manufacturing

-New Delhi, Feb 17 (IANS) In line with the government's vision to make India a manufacturing hub, the Union Cabinet on Wednesday approved the Production Linked Incentive (PLI) Scheme for telecom and networking products at a budgetary outlay of Rs 12,195 crore.
+New Delhi: In line with the government's vision to make India a manufacturing hub, the Union Cabinet on Wednesday approved the Production Linked Incentive (PLI) Scheme for telecom and networking products at a budgetary outlay of Rs 12,195 crore.

 The Production Linked Incentive (PLI) Scheme intends to promote manufacture of Telecom and Networking Products in India and proposes a financial incentive to boost domestic manufacturing and attract investments in the target segments in order to encourage Make in India, an official statement said.